Skip to content

 Once logged into Open OnDemand, you can select your desired container (e.g., Jupter Lab, RStudio etc.).

-If you select Jupyter Lab, you will be taken to the Jupyter Lab Apptainer page where you should select gpu under Partition and specify the number of GPUs you wish to use under GPUs.
+If you select Jupyter Lab, you will be taken to the Jupyter Lab Apptainer page where you should select gpu or gpu-hp under Partition and specify the number of GPUs you wish to use under GPUs.
+If using the gpu-hp partition, select QoS to be <institution-qos> from the drop down menu.
+Otherwise, leave it as normal.
 Then click Launch.
+A similar process can be followed for RStudio.

 To verify if the notebook has connected to a GPU, you can run the following code that imports and runs a few PyTorch functions in a notebook cell: